adfinis/eslint-config/README.md

 ];
 ```

-Or for an addon replace your `.eslintrc.js` with this:
+Or for an addon replace your `eslint.config.mjs` with this:

 ```js
 import adfinisEmberAddonConfig from "@adfinis/eslint-config/ember-addon";